 So I landed in Bhopal, the capital – all in all a small city in Indian terms, with “only” around 2 million inhabitants, yet historically known for the gas incident (the Bhopal disaster) which in 1984 caused the death of thousands of people when gas leaked from the Union Carbide India Limited (UCIL) pesticide plant.

 Bhopal was the starting point of my exploration, which made me discover an incredible State and its beautiful, genuine and welcoming people.

-My advice to anybody visiting India is not to miss Madhya Pradesh, for at least five reasons.
+My advice to anybody visiting the country is to make sure to include Madhya Pradesh in their Indian itinerary, for at least five reasons.

 Five reasons to visit Madhya Pradesh

 There are many national parks in Madhya Pradesh, and in each of them it is possible to admire the local wildlife.
 Among the animals to be sighted there is the spotted dear, the sloth bear, various species of monkeys, buffalos, various species of birds and snakes, and even leopards and tigers.
 A safari in the Satpura Tiger Reserve, located at about 4 hours drive from Bhopal and part of the Satpura National Park, is a great way of trying to see these mighty felines.